5-Day Kayak Expedition to

 The Outer San Juan Islands

 Up near the international border between Washington State and Canada lies a series of islands known collectively as the Outer San Juan Islands.
-Sucia Island, Patos Island, Matia Island are the three primary islands, with many other tiny islets surrounding them.
+Sucia Island, Patos Island, and Matia Island are the three primary islands, with many other tiny islets surrounding them.
 On the edge of the San Juan archipelago, these islands are as remote as they come in Washington State.
-With 5 Days to spend exploring you are very likely to become familiar with most of them.
+With five days to spend exploring, you are very likely to become familiar with most of them.

 May - September